hebein1/march-madness-backend/README.md

 March Madness Engine
 =======

-**This is the backend for the march madness prediction algorithm.
-Some things we wish to account for in the algorithm**
-* W/L (decision tree with all teams)
-* Strength of schedule
-* Past 5 games
-* Defensive Rank (take in account past defensive stats)
-* Offensive Rank (ditto)
-* Home/ Away
-* Player injuries
-* More, Hoping to make it modular

 **Build**
 * make init # compiles gtest, you only need to run this once
 * cd build && make # compiles both the engine and the unit tests